-This TMDL was amended and adopted by:

-The Regional Water Quality Control Board on December 4, 2003.
+This TMDL was amended and adopted as Resolution No. R03-016 by: The Regional Water Quality Control Board on December 4, 2003.

 This amended TMDL was approved by:

 The State Water Resources Control Board on March 24, 2004.
 The Office of Administrative Law on September 27, 2004.
 [U.S. Environmental Protection Agency approval not required for amendment to Implementation Plan].